gavinmcfarland/stancy/README.md

 - ### Collections and Items

-  Collections are created by grouping files with a folder.
-Items are created by files.
+  Collections are created by plural sounding folders.
+Items are created using folders.

 ---